Edinburgh Woollen Mill moves head office

 However, it said the current premises - home to 190 staff - were not capable of supporting a "modern, fast-growing, national retail development".

+The move has been criticised by local politicians, who described it as "deeply disappointing".

-It added that it intended to retain the building in Langholm with the hope of turning it into a heritage centre.
+The company said it intended to retain the head office building in Langholm with the hope of turning it into a heritage centre.

 A spokesman for the EWM Group said the move to a purpose-built head office 23 miles away would allow it to create more jobs.
 The switch will take place at the end of July.